-I’ve been working from home lately, and have found a lot of joy watching nature come back to life this spring.
-Things change quickly in spring and considering the pandemic we’re living through, even more so in 2020.
-As we adjust to the new reality, all of us at UW-Madison Extension are working on ways to help physically isolated communities stay connected.
-It’s vital to build healthy routines amidst the tumult.
+Amidst the many challenges of early 2020, I found a lot of joy watching nature come back to life during the spring thaw.
+Things change quickly in spring and considering the pandemic we were living through, even more so that year.
+As we adjusted to that changing reality, all of us at UW-Madison Extension worked on ways to help isolated folks stay connected.

-A sit-spot practice is a great way to help you connect with the rhythms of nature, while following public health guidelines.
+A sit-spot practice is a great way to help people connect with the rhythms of nature and local natural communities.
 Sit-spotting is a simple and flexible practice that is focused on understanding a place and cultivating awareness.
 In uncertain times, connecting to place and paying attention to your attention can drastically improve well-being.

 What’s a Sit-Spot?

 The basic idea is to pick a place to sit in nature where you can be silent and observe.
 Make a commitment to sit in that spot with a notebook and pay attention to what’s happening.
 You can sit-spot for 15 minutes or an hour, and jot a couple lines or a couple pages.
 It doesn’t matter.
 Just make some notes about what is happening at that moment in your sit-spot, and then come back to the same spot and do it again.
 Picking a regular time of day, like during your morning coffee or right after lunch can help build the habit.

 Other than consistency, the most important part of a sit-spot practice is finding a good spot.
 Your sit-spot should be in a natural environment.
-However, natural can be interpreted in different ways.
+However, ‘natural’ can be interpreted in different ways.
 A lawn chair in the back yard, a stump on the back forty, or a park view from your balcony, it all works.
 But it’s best to pick a place that’s easily accessible so you can make sit-spotting a regular routine.
-To keep things simple during the pandemic, try picking a spot at home where you don’t spend much time.
+To keep things simple, try picking a spot at home where you don’t spend much time.
 You can learn a lot about your property by making regular observations of an overlooked location.

 So, do you want to give it try…?